-Dental Protection’s dentolegal expert Dr Stephen Henderson answers your questions about consent.
+Dental Protection’s dentolegal expert Dr James Foster answers your questions about consent.

 Q: How do we check our patients have really understood what we have told them?
 How do we ensure they don’t forget?